usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains their status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.

-The CSP SHALL determine the minimum evidence required to bind the relationship between the trusted referee and the applicant.
+The CSP SHALL proof the trusted referee at the IAL of the applicant.
+In addition, the CSP SHALL determine the minimum evidence required to bind the relationship between the trusted referee and the applicant.

 The CSP MAY perform re-proofing of the subscriber on a regular basis, as defined by CSP policy, with the goal of satisfying the requirements of [Section 4.4.1](#normal).